Vedat Muriqi: Style of play

 Muriqi is a classic target man, known for his aerial ability, hold up play, and strength inside of the penalty area.
 Former Turkish international and World Cup semi-finalist Rüştü Reçber described Muriqi as an "ideal centre forward", praising his speed in confined spaces in field, aerial dominance, and his team play capabilities, in 2019.

 Former Turkish international and World Cup semi-finalist Hakan Ünsal underlined his strength, ball containing and shooting abilities, in 2019.
 Okan Buruk, former Turkish international, World Cup semi-finalist and former Çaykur Rizespor manager who coached Muriqi stated that Muriqi dramatically improved during his latter season at club, due to his extra trainings, describing him reliable and labelling him "best forward in Turkey in that period".

 Former Turkish international and pundit Rıdvan Dilmen praised Muriqi, stating: "There are some forwards.
 They might be short and quick.
 Some are powerful.
 Some are tall, like Peter Crouch, who can get the ball on ground.
 Muriqi possesses all [of these].
 If he could play alongside Alex, he could have scored 25 goals [in a season]", on 21 September 2019.

 Personal life

-Muriqi was born in Prizren, FR Yugoslavia (now Kosovo) to Kosovo Albanian parents.
-In addition to his Kosovan and Albanian citizenship, he acquired Turkish citizenship in July 2015 under the naturalized name Vedat Muriç.
-He is nicknamed El Pirata ('The Pirate') for his habitual goal celebration covering one eye.
+Muriqi was born in Prizren, FR Yugoslavia (now Kosovo) to ethnic Albanian parents.
+In addition to his Kosovar and Albanian citizenship, he acquired Turkish citizenship in July 2015 under the naturalized name Vedat Muriç.
+During his time at RCD Mallorca he was nicknamed El Pirata ('The Pirate') for his habitual goal celebration covering one eye.
+He is a multilingual person who can speak Albanian, Turkish, English, Spanish and Italian fluently.